Brazil's Odebrecht sues Florida over Cuba, Syria law

-MIAMI (Reuters) - The U.S. subsidiary of Brazilian construction and engineering conglomerate Odebrecht has filed a lawsuit challenging a recently signed Florida law barring local governments from hiring companies that do business in Cuba or Syria.
+MIAMI (Reuters) - The U.S. subsidiary of Brazilian construction giant Odebrecht has filed a lawsuit challenging a recently signed Florida law barring local governments from hiring companies that do business in Cuba or Syria.

-The lawsuit, filed on Monday in Miami federal court, claims the measure is “unconstitutional and unenforceable” and argues the federal government, not states, has the authority to enact laws involving foreign policy.
+The lawsuit, filed on Monday in Miami federal court, claims the measure is “unconstitutional and unenforceable” and argues that the federal government, not states, has the authority to enact laws involving foreign affairs.

-Scott, a Republican, later came under heavy criticism after acknowledging the law would likely be difficult to implement without federal approval, but he vowed to defend it against any legal challenges.
+But Scott later came under heavy criticism after acknowledging the law would likely require federal approval, and he vowed to defend it against any legal challenges.

-Raoul Cantero, a Miami-based lawyer representing Odebrecht, said the company filed the lawsuit hours after being notified by Florida’s Department of Transportation that the state plans to enforce the law.

 Set to go into effect on July 1, the law prohibits state and local governments from awarding contracts of $1 million or more to any company that conducts business in Cuba or Syria.
 Both countries are designated by the United States as state sponsors of terrorism.

-The law appeared to target Odebrecht USA, the South Florida-based subsidiary of the Brazilian firm, which has another subsidiary involved in a major upgrade to Cuba’s Port of Mariel near the capital, Havana.
+The law appeared to target Odebrecht USA, the South Florida-based subsidiary of the Brazilian conglomerate, which has another subsidiary involved in a major upgrade to Cuba’s Port of Mariel near the capital, Havana.

 Odebrecht argues in the lawsuit that federal regulations “provide the federal Executive Branch with significant flexibility regarding the implementation and application of sanctions directed at Cuba, but do not authorize states to enforce their own sanctions.”